Mad!: Madder!

-Madder! (stylized as MADDER!) is the debut studio extended play by Sparks, released on October 3, 2025 through Transgressive Records.
+Madder! (stylized in all caps) is the debut studio extended play by Sparks, released on October 3, 2025, through Transgressive Records.
 Comprising four tracks, it was intended to be a companion release to their album Mad! and was recorded quickly after the album was released earlier that year.
 Prior to its official release, physical copies (CD, black vinyl, and picture disc) were made available for purchase to concertgoers attending the North American leg of Sparks' Mad!
 Tour in September.

 Single

-The lead single, "Porcupine", was released on September 2, 2025 alongside the announcement of the EP.
+The lead single, "Porcupine", was released on September 2, 2025, alongside the announcement of the EP.
 The corresponding music video, which arrived days after the single's initial release, stars the musical artist Self Esteem and was directed by Fred Rowson with production by Blink Productions and special effects by Selected Works.
 Self Esteem later told Uncut magazine that she is "a huge fan" and remained in contact with the duo since the video, saying "It's important to remember that this is a fun job.
 It's daft, and they really embrace the daft."

 Critical reception

 In an 8 out of 10 review for the magazine Classic Rock, Chris Roberts found the opener "Porcupine" to be "a thumping mix of silliness and surrealism that pretty much captures the essence of Sparks", while closer "They" was singled out as the EP's "best track" such that it "slows down to allow Russell's mature-years voice to resonate."
+In Spin, Madder! was ranked second in its list of the best EPs of 2025.